gnosispay/account-kit/README.md

 ## <a name="allowance-transfer">Allowance Transfer</a>

 Generates an ERC20 token transfer via the RolesMod's AllowanceSpend Role.
-The generated transaction is unsigned, and can only be sent by the spender, which is the only account configured on that role.
+The generated transaction is unsigned, and can only be sent by the spender, which is the only account configured on the role.

 ```js
 import { populateAllowanceTransfer } from "@gnosispay/account-kit";